IntelliTect/Coalesce/docs/modeling/model-types/external-types.md

 The collection of external types for a data model looks like this:

     #.
 Take all of the api-served types in your data model.
-This includes :ref:`EntityModels` and :ref:`CustomDTOs`.
+This includes [Entity Models](/modeling/model-types/entities.md) and [Custom DTOs](/modeling/model-types/dtos.md).
     #.
 Take all of the property types, method parameters, and method return types of these types.
     #.
 Any of these types which are not primitives and not database-mapped types are external types.
     #.
 For any external type, any of the property types which qualify under the above rules are also external types.